arthursb2016/arthursb2016/README.md

 👀 I’m interested in JavaScript

-🌱 I’m currently learning TypeScript and WebGL
+🌱 I’m currently learning TypeScript and NuxtJs

 💞️ I’m looking to collaborate on projects with movement and animation